LiveG-Development/Zapr/README.md

             <name> --delete     Delete variable.
 ```

 Read, set or delete variables stored for usage with Zapr.
-Please see [List of useful Zapr variables](https://github.com/LiveG-Development/Zapr#list-of-useful-zapr-variables) for a list of useful variables and their descriptions.
+Please see [List of Zapr variables](https://github.com/LiveG-Development/Zapr#list-of-zapr-variables) for a list of variables and their descriptions.

 Variables are stored as plain files in `~/.zaprset`, along with the `cache` folder.